Quantitative proteomics: Methods of label-free quantification

 Spectral counting involves counting the spectra of an identified protein and then standardizing using some form of normalization.
 Typically this is done with an abundant peptide mass selection (MS) that is then fragmented and then MS/MS spectra are counted.
 Multiple samplings of the protein peak is required for accurate estimation of the protein abundance because of the complex physiochemical nature of peptides.
 Thus, optimization for MS/MS experiments is a constant concern.
 One alternative to get around this problems is use a data independent technique that cycles between high and low collision energies.
 Thus a large survey of all possible precursor and product ions is collected.
 This is limited, however, by the mass spectrometry software's ability to recognize and match peptide patterns of associations between the precursor and product ions.

 Applications

 Biomedical applications

 Quantitative proteomics has distinct applications in the medical field.
 Especially in the fields of drug and biomarker discovery.
 LC-MS/MS techniques have started to over take more traditional methods like the western blot and ELISA due to the cumbersome nature of labeling different and separating proteins using these methods and the more global analysis of protein quantification.
 Mass spectrometry methods are more sensitive to difference in protein structure like post-translational modification and thus can quantify differing modifications to proteins.
 Quantitative proteomics can circumvent these issues, only needing sequence information to be performed.
+It can be applied on a global proteome level, or on specifically isolating binding partners in pull-down or affinity purification experiments.
 Disadvantages, however, in sensitivity and analysis time must be kept in consideration.